MarkYegon7/Mark-Portfolio/README.md

 ### Prerequisites

-In order to run this project you need:Clone the repository
+In order to run this project you need: To retrieve the dependencies of this project, run npm install.

 ### Setup

-Clone this repository to your desired folder:git@github.com:MarkYegon7/Mark-Portfolio.git
+Clone this repository to your desired folder:git@github.com: MarkYegon7/Mark-Portfolio.git

+### Usage

+To use this project on your local computer, run the index file on a live server or double-click it to open it on a browser directly.

+### Deployment

+This project has been deployed using GitHub pages.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>